b-lemke98/InSituPy-1/docs/source/tutorials/02_demo_analysis/index.md

-# Sample-level analysis
+# Step-by-step analysis walkthrough

-These tutorials focus on the preprocessing, analysis and handling of individual samples of single-cell spatial transcriptomics data.
-These notebooks can be run from top to bottom and require the notebook about [automated image registration](../preprocessing/01_InSituPy_demo_register_images.ipynb) to be run first.
+This section provides a detailed, step-by-step demonstration of the preprocessing, analysis, and handling of individual samples in single-cell spatial transcriptomics data using **InSituPy**.
+Each part of the tutorial builds upon the previous one, and it is recommended to follow the steps sequentially from top to bottom to ensure proper functionality.

 ```{eval-rst}
 .. card:: 01: Automated image registration